comrob/ecmr25slam/docs/index.markdown

     <div class="speaker-call-prompt">
         <h3><i class="fa-solid fa-star"></i> Call for Invited Speakers</h3>
         <p>Are you a senior researcher or industry expert with significant experience in robust SLAM?
 We invite you to share your work as an invited speaker.
-Both in-person and online talks are feasible.
+Both in-person and online talks (30 minutes) are feasible.
 Please contact us to propose a talk.</p>
         <div class="cta-button-wrapper">
              <a href="mailto:robotmappingws@gmail.com?subject=ECMR Workshop 2025 - Speaker Proposal" class="cta-button secondary">
                 Propose a Talk